osvara/css-footers/README.md

-# css-footers
-A versatile collection of responsive, CSS footers perfect for coding bootcamp and web design projects.
-Clean, customizable, and ideal for portfolios, blogs, and eCommerce sites.
-Easily integrates to enhance any webpage with a polished, professional touch.
+A collection of ready to use footers built using CSS.